Binomial Edge Ideals of Unicyclic Graphs: Unicyclic Graph

-From Theorem \ref{depth-girth}, we get $\depth(S/J_G)\geq n$.
+By Theorem \ref{depth-girth}, we have that $\depth(S/J_G)\geq n$.
 We now characterize graphs attaining the lower bound.
-Also, we give a lower bound for the regularity by obtaining an extremal Betti number.
+Also, we give a lower bound for the regularity of $S/J_G$ by computing one distinguished extremal Betti number of $S/J_G$.
 First, we consider the case $m\geq 3$.